webpro-nl/remove-unused-vars/README.md

 >
 > There's a reason linters don't fix the unused variables, even with a flag like `--unsafe` or `--fix-dangerously`.

-Modern linters can fix a lot of issues automatically, but don't always remove all unused variables and types (again, for good reason!).
-However, removing everything the linter finds and then run QA and review what needs to be reverted can save a lot of time.
-Needless to say, Git's your friend here.
+Modern linters can fix a lot of issues automatically, but don't always remove all unused variables and types.
+Even when using `--unsafe` or `--fix-dangerously`.

+Use `remove-unused-vars` to remove everything the linter finds.
+Then run QA and review if there's anything that might need reverting.
+Needless to say, Git's your friend here!

 Don't use e.g. `eslint --fix` or `biome lint --write` when piping to `remove-unused-vars`, otherwise the positions to remove things might not match up.
 Use the linter first to have it remove whatever it can, then proceed with the